Understanding Your Local Context

 How ready is your state or local community to embrace climate education policies?

-Policy and Climate in Your Community
+Climate Policy in Your Community

 • What distinctive characteristics is your state or local community known for?